MLHale/nebraska-gencyber/teachers/containers/README.md

 # `alpine:latest` is the image name and its tag
 docker run -it --name myAlpine alpine:latest
 ```
+if the previous command was successful, the container is created and you are returned an interactive shell into the container.

 ## Explore the container